yaronn/blessed-contrib/README.md

 ##Usage

 You can use any of the default widgets of [blessed](https://github.com/chjj/blessed) (texts, lists and etc) or the widgets added in blessed-contrib (described bellow).
+A [layout](#layouts) is optional but usefull for dashboards.
 The widgets in blessed-contrib follow the same usage pattern:

 `````javascript
    var blessed = require('blessed')